Highlights from the Ratings and Financial Report for IVERIC bio Inc. (ISEE)

 ISEE’s Market Performance

-ISEE stocks went down by -6.07% for the week, with a monthly drop of -13.50% and a quarterly performance of 15.22%, while its annual performance rate touched 106.83%.
-The volatility ratio for the week stands at 6.05% while the volatility levels for the past 30 days are set at 6.31% for IVERIC bio Inc..
-The simple moving average for the period of the last 20 days is -14.13% for ISEE stocks with a simple moving average of -1.50% for the last 200 days.
+ISEE stocks went up by 6.48% for the week, with a monthly drop of -20.90% and a quarterly performance of 6.41%, while its annual performance rate touched 108.51%.
+The volatility ratio for the week stands at 7.37% while the volatility levels for the past 30 days are set at 6.23% for IVERIC bio Inc..
+The simple moving average for the period of the last 20 days is -6.13% for ISEE stocks with a simple moving average of 2.82% for the last 200 days.

 Analysts’ Opinion of ISEE